ritish-behera/ritish-behera.github.io/_portfolio/portfolio-3a.md

 The aim of this project was to design and implement a 12-hour clock system on an FPGA board using Verilog.
 The system was required to accurately count time and display it on the seven-segment display in a user-friendly manner.

-The project involved the development of Verilog code to create a 12-hour clock.
-This code encompassed functionalities essential for time counting and managing the display on the seven-segment display.

 Utilizing the resources of the FPGA board, the project focused on synchronizing clock signals, efficiently managing time counters, and interfacing with the seven-segment display to ensure smooth operation of the clock system.

 One significant challenge encountered was coordinating the activation of different seven-segment displays based on the current time.
 This was successfully addressed by dynamically enabling/disabling display segments to depict the appropriate digits at each time interval, ensuring accurate time representation.